d3s-trento/contiki-uwb/examples/deployment/README.md

 PROJECT_SOURCEFILES += deployment.c
 ```

-Within the code, issue the following calls to load the
+Within the code, issue the following call to
-MAC address and set the corresponding node-id.
+set the node ID based on its MAC address.
 Variable `node_id` is then made directly
 available once importing the `sys/node-id.h` Contiki header.